 Located on a plain between San Francisco Bay and the adjacent Santa Cruz Mountain Range, just 15 miles Northwest of Silicon Valley, is home to a young couple with a growing family in the city of San Carlos, California.

-Steve Ritchey mentioned “One of the objectives of the landscape was to encourage and support the homeowners ability to solve difficult work-related problems with separate and hidden outdoor spaces within their landscape.”
+Steve Ritchey of Seed Studio mentioned to The Landscape Library “One of the objectives of the landscape was to encourage and support the homeowners ability to solve difficult work-related problems with separate and hidden outdoor spaces within their landscape.”

 The area where the couple resides is a friendly, active community that hosts local events in the lively neighborhood, but “the homeowners wanted their yard to produce privacy while creating an imaginative and spiritual relationship with landscape.”

-Steve proposed their backyard to be divided in two spaces:
+Seed Studio proposed the homeowners backyard to be divided in two spaces: